Roy-lab/graph-representation-learning/README.md

 python AMI.py
 ```

-# Algorithm Comparison Results
+# Results
-- `\Results\Metric_Results` \
-    This folder contains Excel sheets containing modularity, silhouette, and AMI results
-- `\Results\Parameter_Choices` \
-    This folder contains tables documenting the optimal k value for each dataset
-- `\Results\Algo_Compare_Plots` \
-    This folder contains plots for results of different algorithms on five individual cell lines
+See `/Reuslts/README.md` for details on plots and metric results.

 # t-SNE Plots
 We generated t-SNE of node embeddings for biological networks with k = 50 for cell-type specific networks and k = 10 for phenotype-specific networks.
-The selected cell lines are heart and fetal lung.
+The selected cell lines are the heart and fetal lung.
+For k = 50, we order the cluster by their sizes in descending order and visualize only the top 10 clusters.
+The heart cell line plots correspond to Figures 3 - 5 and the fetal lung cell line plots correspond to Supplementary Figure 9.

 ## Scripts
 Scripts can be found at `/Scripts/Tsne.py`

-Example commend line to run Tsne.py
+Example command line to run Tsne.py
 ```shell
 cd <path to work space>
 cd Scripts/Biological_Networks
 python Tsne.py
 ```

-## Results
-Results can be found at `/tSNE_Visualization/`

-# GO Enrichment Plots
-We generate GO Enrichment Plots to extract biological significance of cluster results from real biological networks.

-## Scripts
-Scripts can be found at `/Scripts/GO_Enrichment_Plots`
-Follow readme.txt to execute the scripts

-## Results
-Results can be found at `Results/GO_Enrichment_Plots`